patrick-s-h-lewis-duplicate/patricklewisio/content/post/_index.md

 caption = ""
 +++

-Every couple of weeks I hope to write a post about what I'm reading / researching / distracted by.
-My aim is to keep a record of what I'm up to as my work progresses, maintain momentum during slower periods and to engage the community in my research and swap ideas!
-Read more about what I'm hoping to achieve [here](/post/blog_intro/)
+Every once in a while I hope to write a post about what I'm reading / researching / distracted by.
+Blog upload frequency highly unpredictable!